vincentaubert/base-console-app/README.md

 This is a base to create console applications.

-It's base on the Symfony console component and Box to generate phar files automatically.
+It's based on the Symfony console component and Box to generate phar files automatically.

-You have to install box to build your phar files
+You have to install box to build your phar files.